ShrifaMohammad/Titanic-Data-Visualization-with-Seaborn/README.md

 # Titanic Data Visualization with Seaborn

-An exploratory data visualization exercise using the classic Titanic dataset, built to practice core `seaborn` plot types and uncover patterns in passenger demographics, fares, and survival-related attributes.
+An exploratory data visualization using the classic Titanic dataset, built to practice core `seaborn` plot types and uncover patterns in passenger demographics, fares, and survival-related attributes.

 ## Dataset